NetworkedPlanet/website/_drafts/linked-data-101-predicates.md

 </pre>

 As it is the data would be fine to publish on your internal or external data portal (using your portal's address rather than example.org of course!).
 It's 4 star data, meaning that not only is it in a non-proprietary format but that you've used URIs to denote your resources.
 Your data is ***linkable***, regardless of whether you choose to share it outside of your organisation.

-{: .alert .alert-info}
-Given the way the levels of *open* data are promoted, it's unsurprising that many people see linked data as a subsequent step that can only be taken after you've made a choice about whether to publish your data publicly - **this could not be further from the truth**!
-Rather than focus on how you plan to *publish* your data - think of how you need to *use* your data.
-Linked data makes it easier to consume external linked open datasets as well as merge and share data across departments whilst staying private to your organisation, making it easier to spot trends and perform data analysis.

 Of course you want the set of predicates used in your data to be consistent across your organisation - and to do this you build a list of the predicates you use (along with some other useful terms) and put them in a **vocabulary** which you can choose to keep private to your organisation, or - like the raw data itself - you can choose to publish these sets of terms to a wider audience.